-Mr Rupert Tong rupert.tong@emanuel.org.uk

-A level Business

-Exam Board:
+Mr Thomas Gooderham thomas.gooderham@emanuel.org.uk

-Pearson Edexcel
+Business A level Pearson Edexcel (9BS0)

-Course code:

-9BS0

-To study this course successfully at A level, pupils will need GCSE grade 6 or above as a minimum in Mathematics and GCSE grade 7 in English.
+To study this course successfully at A level, pupils will need GCSE grade 6 or above as a minimum in Mathematics and grade 7 in an English GCSE.
 There is no need for either Economics or Business to have been studied at GCSE.